|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-The flight was was last seen by 1st Lt John J. Perkins roughly 25 miles north of Bulldog in bad weather at approximately 4:10pm.
+At approximately 4:10pm, the other three Airacobtas in the flight were last seen by 1st Lt John J. Perkins roughly 25 miles north of Bulldog.
 Returning to base alone, P-39Q piloted by 1st Lt.
 Perkins periodically attempted to reach his flight by radio without result.
 At 5:05pm, he landed safely at 5 Mile Drome.
-The other three Airacobras failed to return and were officially listed as Missing In Action (MIA): P-39Q 42-19987, P-39Q 42-20031 and this aircraft.
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).
+Also lost was P-39Q 42-19987 (MIA) and P-39Q 42-20031 (MIA) and this aircraft.

-Post war, the wreckage of this Airacobra was reportedly located near Okavail village (Okavai / Otamai)? in one foot of water in an impact crater.
+Postwar, the wreckage of this Airacobra was reportedly located near Okavai (Otamai, Okavail) in an impact crater filled with a foot of water.

 During late September 2014, Michael Claringbould claimed to visit the crash site of a Airacobra reported to be this aircraft and photographed the tail painted white with traces of "219" visible on both sides and a yellow and red horizontal stripe at the tip of the tail.
 Also, one of the cockpit doors.
 In fact, was the crash site of P-39N Airacobra 42-19041.

 NARA World War II Army Enlistment Records William H. Melville